Is your child wishing to jump on the trampoline? Swing on the bars? Gain confidence on the playground?

 All donations are much appreciated.
-Either contact Leigh or donate online via Tri Star's Disability Gymnastics page on givealittle »
+Either contact Andrew or donate online via Tri Star's Disability Gymnastics page on givealittle »

 This is a great way for disabled athletes to gain coordination, motor skills, balance as well as learn specific gymnastics skills in a fun, safe and personalised environment.
 Athletes will progress at their own speed and have a lot of input into their desired training outcomes.

 Physical disability funding for this programme is available through the Halberg Trust on an individual basis (i.e. we don't have programme funding in this space).
 Our Disability Coordinator Leigh can assist with funding applications for anyone interested in participating in this programme.

 To find out more about applying for funding, go to www.halbergallsports.co.nz/activity-fund-grants/guidelines-and-application-process/